NestedFP: High-Performance, Memory-Efficient Dual-Precision Floating Point Support for LLMs

-While executing FP8 GEMM in \name is straightforward—simply performing GEMM on the \name upper tensor, FP16 GEMM is more complex.
-Figure~\ref{fig:3_stage} illustrates the FP16 GEMM process in both a standard FP16 CUTLASS kernel and the \nestedfpsixteen kernel.
-In the standard FP16 kernel, weights are loaded into shared memory, transferred to registers, and directly consumed by tensor cores without any transformation.
-In contrast, the FP16 path in \name requires a reconstruction step before tensor core execution; weights are stored as two 8-bit tensors, which must be loaded into shared memory, copied to registers, and then reconstructed into full FP16 values through SIMT-level bitwise operations.
+Figure~\ref{fig:3_stage} illustrates the high-level execution flow of the \name FP16 GEMM kernel compared to a standard FP16 GEMM kernel.
+We assume an NVIDIA GPU environment, where the CUTLASS implementation serves as the standard FP16 GEMM kernel, upon which our kernel is also built.
+In the standard FP16 GEMM kernel, weights are loaded into shared memory, transferred to registers, and directly consumed by compute units (e.g., tensor cores in NVIDIA GPUs) without any transformation.
+In contrast, the FP16 GEMM in \name requires a reconstruction step before tensor core execution; weights are stored as two 8-bit tensors, which must be loaded into shared memory, copied to registers, and then reconstructed into full FP16 values.
 Only after this reconstruction can the data be used by the tensor cores.

-This additional step introduces a source of overhead absent in traditional FP16 pipelines.
-To prevent it from becoming a performance bottleneck, SIMT operations must be highly efficient, and their latency must be effectively hidden within the broader compute pipeline.
-We present two key optimization strategies to address this challenge: (1) SIMT operation optimization and (2) pipelining and scheduling optimizations to prevent SIMT operations from stalling the tensor core pipeline.